• Skip to primary navigation

 Instructions

-• Spread in a single layer on prepared baking sheet and bake for 15 minutes.
+• Spread in a single layer on the baking sheet.
+Roast 12 minutes.

 Nutrition